chudur-budur/pareto-explorer/README.md

 ## Installation

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It uses Sass (with .scss).
-The styles are loaded at the template level with `node-sass-chokidar` css preprocessor
+The styles are loaded at the template level with `node-sass-chokidar` css preprocessor.
 Dependencies are handled by **npm**.
+The backend runs on `flask` and the python requirements can be found in the `requirements.txt`.

-## Usage
+### Usage

-`npm install` - to install dependencies
+`$ npm install` - to install dependencies for the frontend `$ pip install -r requirements.txt` - to install dependencies for the backend

-## Sctipts
+## Running and Deployment Sctipts

-`npm start` for developing (it runs webpack-dev-server)
+`npm start` - to run the frontend and development (it runs webpack-dev-server)
-`npm run build` to run a dev build
+`npm run start-api` - to run the backend and development `npm run build` - for production build, to run, invoke `npm run start-api` `npm run start-heroku` - to run the production build on heroku (locally) `npm run deploy-heroku` - to deploy the production build on [heroku](https://www.heroku.com/).

 ## See also